NHSDigital/data-viz-community-of-practice/Dashboard Template Guidance.md

 ![image](images/figure2.PNG)
 <br>

 # ____3\.
-How to use Templates \(Tableau Desktop Only\)____
+How to use templates \(Tableau Desktop only\)____

-Ensure you have read section 2 above before commencing and familiarise yourselves with the populated templates either [online](https://public.dashboards.data.digital.nhs.uk/#/views/NHSD_Templates_Complete/1_NavButtons) or [download here](./files/NHSD_Templates_Complete_v12.twbx)\.
+Ensure you have read section 2 above before commencing and familiarise yourselves with the populated templates either [online](https://public.dashboards.data.digital.nhs.uk/#/views/NHSE_Templates_Complete/1_NavButtons) or [download here](./files/NHSE_Templates_Complete_v16.twbx)\.

 ## __Downloading and using templates for use on Tableau Server__

-Download the blank templates from [here](./files/NHSD_Templates_Empty_v12.twbx) and follow either Option 1 or Option 2 depending on your use case\.
+Download the blank templates from [here](./files/NHSE_Templates_Empty_v16.twbx) and follow either Option 1 or Option 2 depending on your use case\.
 Note these templates include phone and tablet views which can be turned on or off depending on requirements.
 If these views are turned on the dashboard will open in phone and tablet friendly views for users and can also be opened via the [Tableau App](https://www.tableau.com/en-gb/products/mobile).

 __Option 1__ \- recommended if starting a new dashboard